Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 The best way to know when your twins are ready to potty train is to look for the signs that show they are.
 But what exactly are these signs?
-Take a look at a few common behaviors that tell you your child is likely ready to start.
-He…
+Take a look at a few common behaviors that tell you they’re likely ready to start.
+They…

-- Hides in a private place to poop
+- Hide in a private place to poop

-- Has dry diapers when they would normally have been wet
+- Have dry diapers when they would normally have been wet

-- Feels or says he’s uncomfortable in diapers
+- Feel or say they’re uncomfortable in diapers

-- Can pull his pants up and down
+- Can pull their pants up and down

-The best way to know when your child isn’t ready for potty training?
-He cries or resists the process.
+The best way to know when they’re not ready for potty training?
+They cry or resist the process.

-Don’t force potty training on your twins.
-This usually leads to regression, resentment, and inefficiency (it just won’t work as well).
-If either of your twins cries at the thought of letting go of his diapers, wait a week or two before suggesting potty training again.
+Don’t force potty training, as this usually leads to regression, resentment, and inefficiency (it just won’t work as well).
+If either of them cries at the thought of letting go of their diapers, wait a week or two before suggesting potty training again.